IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 In rare cases, the provisioning process may fail.
 If you receive and email stating the reservation failed, try again by repeating steps 1-3.

 When the reservation is in the **Ready** state, you can extend the reservation to a total of 6 days.
-Remember, IBM sellers need the environment to record their Stand and Deliver, and Business Partners need it while taking the quiz.
+Remember, IBM sellers need the environment to record their Stand and Deliver, and Business Partners need the environment to answer quiz questions.

 4. In the IBM Technology Zone portal, expand **My TechZone** and select **My Reservations**.